DataVizForAll/datavizforall.github.io/_pages/partners-projects.md

 ## Fall 2024
 ### Affordable Homeownership

-Cori Mackey and colleagues from the [Center for Leadership and Justice](https://cljct.org) asked us to create data stories to answer questions about their [Urban Suburban Affordables, Inc.](https://cljct.org/what-we-do/housing-initiatives/) (USA) community land trust program, which empowered 211 low-to-middle income buyers to purchase homes across the Hartford region since the mid-1990s.
+Our community partner, the [Center for Leadership and Justice](https://cljct.org), asked us to answer questions about their [Urban Suburban Affordables, Inc.](https://cljct.org/what-we-do/housing-initiatives/) (USA) community land trust program, launched in the mid-1990s as a strategy to maintain affordable homeownership.
+CLJ provided a list of 211 USA homes across the Hartford region, purchased by low-to-middle income buyers, while the community trust owns the land and sets the maximum resale price to maintain affordability for the next generation.
+Trinity student authors focused on specific questions, then collected, analyzed, and visualized their findings in data stories below.
+We report coded or aggregated findings because we agreed not to publish individual addresses to maintain homeowner privacy.

 <iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/42684261/partner_id/2366381?iframeembed=true&playerId=kplayer&entry_id=1_azgyzeh3&flashvars[streamerType]=auto" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>
 [Intro video for CLJ USA community land trust affordable homeownership project, Fall 2024](https://trincoll.mediaspace.kaltura.com/media/1_azgyzeh3/)